-Jack B, Hoy Lass and Island Lass
+Jack B and Hoy Lass

 The Hoy Lass was built originally as a passenger vessel used in the oil industry.
 As a personnel carrier for the Flotta oil terminal, she operated for a number of years in one of the most challenging areas around our coasts.
 Following a number of years as a Pentland Firth ferry Turus Mara acquired Hoy Lass to join our fleet.